Benudek/hyperledgerindy/README.md

          a data structure to handle revocations, e.g. a revoked driver license for drunk driving

-The Solution is implemented on top of Hyperlederg indy and Sovereign.
+The Solution is implemented on top of Hyperlederg Indy and Sovereign.
 Among other features this decentralised Identity Management will allow persons
       Define their Identity in different Relations from them to Issuer(s) Hence, separate parts of their identities such that no central entity knows all of them